BioJulia/biojulia.github.io/docs/src/comparisons/bioconductor.md

 - [Bioconductor](https://www.bioconductor.org/) represents an ecosystem of related genomics tools written in the R programming language
 - Tools written in other languages, such as C and Python, are also included with R wrappers available
-- Initially released over two decades ago, it now hosts over 2000 packages for bioinformatics and related fields
+- Launched over two decades ago, it now hosts over 2000 packages for bioinformatics and related fields
 - Packages cover a broard range of methods for the analysis and manipulation of genomic data

+**A few equivalent applications between BioJulia and Bioconductor:**

 | Application         | BioJulia packages                                                                                                                                                                                            | Bioconductor packages                   |
 |:--------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:----------------------------------------|